 In order to maintain its independence, the Institute for Free Speech accepts no government funding.
 We receive funding from individuals and foundations.
 Approximately five percent of IFS’s funding comes from for-profit corporations.
 IFS is a nonprofit, tax-exempt educational foundation organized under Section 501(c)(3) of the Internal Revenue Code.
 Contributions to IFS are tax deductible under the law.

 The Institute for Free Speech respects the privacy of our donors and their choice not to have their personal information shared with others.
 The Institute does not and will not sell, rent, or trade donor information to organizations that use such information for commercial purposes.
-Occasionally, we make donor mailing lists available for one time use by selected nonprofits in return for donor lists from those organizations.
+Occasionally, we make donor mailing lists available for one-time use by selected nonprofits in return for donor lists from those organizations.
 This helps IFS continue to grow.
 Our donors may instruct that we exclude their information from any lists that we share.
-Please send all such requests to Alex Kroll (IFS’s Development Director) by email to akroll@IFS.org or by mail to 124 S. West St. #201, Alexandria VA 22314.
-They will be implemented as soon as possible.
+Please send all such requests to Alex Kroll (IFS’s Development Director) by e-mail to email@example.com or by mail to 124 S. West St., Suite #201, Alexandria, VA 22314.
+Such requests will be implemented as soon as possible.